-If you’ve ever desired to change, but found yourself chained to useless, old habits, your conscious and sub-conscious mind may be working at cross purposes.
+If you have ever desired to change but found yourself chained to useless, old habits, your conscious and unconscious mind may be working at cross purposes.
 Deep change takes place at an unconscious level.
 Inducing an altered state of mind -through Hypnosis – produces these deep changes with greater ease.
 At the heart of hypnosis is the artful use of suggestion.

 How does it work?